IskXCr/CG-Course-Misc/GAMES-101/Assignment7/readme.md

 #### FP Precision

 - When intersecting with bounding boxes, consider the extreme cases (bounding box deteriorates into a single plane).
+  - *Phenomenon: Planes may disappear*
 - When intersecting with triangles, reverse the direction of surface normal if necessary.
+  - *Phenomenon: Triangles may disappear*
+  - *Why: Triangles defined in the framework have one normal only*
-- When shooting rays from the surface of a material, add enough tolerance to make sure **the ray doesn't fall again on the surface itself.**
+- When shooting rays from the surface of a material, add enough tolerance on intersection test.
+  - *Phenomenon: Surfaces may appear in total black or partial black*
+  - *Why: Rays may intersect with the differential plane its origin resides on*

+#### `castRay`

+- Truncate `hitColor` if it is too large.
+  - *Phenomenon: White noise*